-Protecting the environment is important to RIAS, and we make every effort to minimise negative environmental impacts and address climate change.
+Protecting the environment is important to RIAS, and we make every effort to minimize negative environmental impacts and address climate change.

-The company has a limited environmental impact which mainly consists of waste from products and transportation and driving in company cars and electricity consumption for the company's processing work, offices and warehouses.
+The company has a limited environmental impact which mainly consists of the waste from products and transportation and driving in company cars and electricity consumption for the company's processing work, offices and warehouses.

-The company is working in a targeted manner to reduce its environmental impact from PVC waste, and here the company has a partner-ship with the organisation Wuppi which collects and disposes PVC in a sustainable fashion.

-During 2022/23 RIAS continued to introduce Green Concept which is an offer to customers who are unable to send their plastic scrap to recycling.
+The company is working in a targeted manner to reduce its environmental impact from PVC waste, and here the company has a partnership with the organization Wuppi which collects and disposes PVC in a sustainable fashion.
+During 2023/24 RIAS continued to introduce Green Concept which is an offer to customers who are not able to send their plastic scrap to recycling.
 RIAS collect the scrap and makes sure that it gets recycled.
-During 2022/23 41 tons of scrap have been collected and delivered to recycling.
+During 2023/24 57 tons of scrap has been collected and delivered to recycling, compared to 41 tons in 2022/23.
 This scrap would most likely otherwise have been considered to be waste.